 For example, you are a shampoo manufacturer or supplier.
 You have contracts with a major pharmaceutical chain and a department store chain to supply them each with one of your brands of shampoo according to their specifications.
 When they place an order, their demand is recorded with the pre-arranged segment or segment type.
 The demand is fulfilled from the supply with the matching segment or segment type at the node for the shampoo manufacturer or supplier.

 Note: You cannot reserve inventory that has been segmented.
-For more information about reserved inventory, see Section 6.2.1, "Reservations".
+For more information about reserved inventory, see "Reservations" on page 62.